We treat all manuscripts with professional consideration and care

 When your manuscript arrives, it is logged into our Colorado Prize database by our office assistant.
 The top cover sheet (with your name and address) is removed and filed away until the contest is over.
 Identities of authors submitting their manuscripts online are not visible to any of the judges.

-The final judge then receives up to thirty finalists from which to select the winner.
+The final judge then receives the twenty finalists from which to select the winner.
 If the final judge wishes to see additional manuscripts from the preliminary judges, he or she may request them; the judge is not, however, permitted to request specific manuscripts.
 Friends, colleagues, and students (current or former) of the judge are not eligible to compete, and the judge agrees to refrain as well from selecting any manuscript that presents a conflict of interest (selecting, for example, a manuscript he or she has helped to develop).